dotnet/runtime/src/mono/wasm/features.md

 Then you could `dotnet run` and open the URL which it printed to test the app in your browser.
 For example `http://localhost:5292/index.html`

 You can also `dotnet publish -c Release` which will publish your app to [AppBundle](#Project-folder-structure) folder.

+## JavaScript interoperability

+When you want to call JavaScript functions from C# or managed code from JavaScript, you can annotate static method with `[JSImport]` or `[JSExport]` attributes.

+You can read [blog article](https://devblogs.microsoft.com/dotnet/use-net-7-from-any-javascript-app-in-net-7/) about it.

+You can also explore simple [TODO app sample](https://github.com/pavelsavara/dotnet-wasm-todo-mvc).

+For more details please see [documentation](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/import-export-interop).

+## Embedding in existing applications

+You can also explore simple sample of dotnet as [React component](https://github.com/maraf/dotnet-wasm-react).

+The npm tool chains usual in the JavaScript community are not well integrated with the MSBuild tool chain of the dotnet.
+Your project will need to handle both build systems.

+You will need pass output of the MSBuild from the `AppBundle` folder for the npm toolchain to process and host is on your web server with the other assets of your application.

 # Downloaded assets